rabbitmq/rabbitmq-website/tutorials/tutorial-one-java-stream.md

 It abstracts away a TCP or TLS socket connection, and takes care of protocol version negotiation and authentication and so on for us.

-This tutorial assumes that stream publishers and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
+This tutorial assumes that stream publisher and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
 To connect to a node on a different machine, simply specify target hostname or IP address using the builder returned by `Environment.builder()`.

 Next, let's create a producer.

 The producer will also declare a stream it will publish messages to and then publish a message:

 ```java
 String stream = "hello-java-stream";